Updated on August 23, 2022

-One of the most common questions parents involved with CPS have is, “Can Child Protective Services talk to my child at school?”
-Obviously, every parent’s first instinct is to protect their children, so the mere thought of a complete stranger bothering their child at school with invasive or inappropriate questions is unacceptable.
+One of the most common questions parents involved with CPS have is, “Can Child Protective Services talk to my child?”
+Obviously, every parent’s first instinct is to protect their children, so the mere thought of a complete stranger bothering their child at home or school with invasive or inappropriate questions is unacceptable.

 You should speak with an experienced CPS attorney to help you understand your rights as a parent during a CPS investigation in Texas.

-Can Child Protective Services Talk to Your Child at School?
+Can Child Protective Services Talk to Your Child?